drawwithcode/2020-undefined/README.md

 Choosing the style that corresponds most to the project has been a little challenging.
 Throughout the design process, we tried different styles that could suit the website.
 First, we were inspired by the style of old natural science books, which could feel organic and connected to nature .
 <img src="public/images/designprocess.gif"/>

 Nevertheless, we were missing the digital, technological component.
 The players are indeed planting flowers, but we wanted to underline that these were not real ones.
 At the same time, we wanted a style that could be fun and eye-catching for the visitor.
-In the end, we opted for a vintage look, feeling like the 90’s computer programs, with pixelated graphics to communicate criticism towards outdated idea of planting a flower, which we easily forgot about.
+In the end, we opted for a vintage look, feeling like the 90’s computer programs, with pixelated graphics to communicate criticism towards "outdated idea" of planting a flower.
   <img src="public/images/newscreens.gif"/>
   <img src="public/images/flowers-evolutions.gif"/>